bolderbrush10/SearchlightAssault/README.md

       some searchlights thrown into
     - Also probably want to vary up the grass a bit, add some decoratives on the existing map

+- Retune prisonbreak scenario difficulty
+    - Easy difficulty shouldn't drop biter pods until after players start building a rocket

+- Victory screen prints out what difficulty you were on (with a percentage of playtime since reaching that difficulty) and hint how you can increase the difficulty level

 ### Code:
+- Tips & Tricks integration

 - Handle cloning entities / brush cloning map areas

 - Searchlight brightness decreases during brownout